jlcebrian/ADP/docs/README.md

 compilation process, but if you are using your Linux distribution's provided emscripten, your mileage may vary).

+Currently, the compiled web port embeds the game files, which means a build must be made for every game you want to port to the web.
+To create your web players, add a folder for every game to the 'web-games' directory and put all the game's files (.DDB, .DAT, .CHR) inside.
+The Makefile will produce a web page for every game inside the out/web directory.

 This port currently uses [KioskBoard](https://github.com/furcan/KioskBoard) for virtual keyboard support on mobile.